OfficeDev/msteams-docs.pt-BR/msteams-platform/task-modules-and-cards/cards/cards-actions.md

 };
 ```

-### <a name="example-incoming-invoke-message"></a>Exemplo: Mensagem de invocação de entrada
+### <a name="example-incoming-invoke-message"></a>Exemplo: Mensagem de invocação recebida

-A propriedade de nível superior contém a ID da mensagem de onde a `replyToId` ação do cartão veio.
+A propriedade de alto nível `replyToId` contém a identificação da mensagem de onde a ação do cartão veio.
 Use-o se quiser atualizar a mensagem.

 ```json
 {